 If you’ve wondered why I’ve been absent from your inbox for a while, it’s because I’ve been struggling with Lyme disease again.
 It can come out of remission much like cancer can.
 The climb back to health is like scaling a cliff.
 It’s scary and lonely.
 It reminds me of Esther….

-Grab your favorite brew and visit a few minutes with me and my blog, Encouragement from Living History.
-That’s my goal: to encourage and inspire you with thoughts grounded in the Bible, sprinkled with interesting tidbits from history, and applied to life today.
-I invite you to come back often and share your thoughts.
+Grab your favorite brew and visit a few minutes with Encouragement from Living History.
+That sums up my blog: thoughts grounded in the Bible, sprinkled with interesting tidbits from history, all applied to life today.
+Readers say, “I learn something new every time I read your blog.”
+Here’s an open invitation to sit a few minutes now and come back often to share your thoughts.

 Sign up to have my latest blog delivered directly to you!

 What to Do When Stuck in the Now of No

 Easter weekend, I was hit again with family loss.
 Four days later, in the space of five minutes, two more big “no’s” rocked me….